nestauk/svizzle/packages/components/mapbox/README.md

 ## Features

 - Allows for adding SVG layers and custom controls through slots
+- Layers:
+	- set visible and reactive layers
+	- control features style interactively (e.g. when hovering features of the map)
+	- dispatch events when:
+		- hovering/touching features on the map
+		- entering/leaving the map
-- Layers and custom controls can obtain the mapbox instance through `getContext`
+- Custom controls can obtain the mapbox instance through `getContext`
 - Provides stores for the bounding box and zoom level
+- Pass event handlers for Mapbox's events
 - Can enable/disable scale and zoom controls through properties
+- Supports theme the focus outline
 - Degrades to a fallback message if Mapbox GL JS is not supported in the user's browser

 ## Installation